tin-cat/emailqueue/README.md

 * Send an email by calling the inject method of the emailqueue_inject object, passing a hash array with the keys as defined in the "Emailqueue injection keys" section of this document.

 # How to use via API calls #
-If you're running Emailqueue in an isolated server, or in a dockerized environment like the official Emailqueue docker compose project (https://github.com/tin-cat/emailqueue-docker), you should add emails to Emailqueue by calling the Emailqueue API via a standard HTTP request.
+Use this method when you're running Emailqueue in an isolated server or in a dockerized environment like the official Emailqueue docker compose project (https://github.com/tin-cat/emailqueue-docker): Add emails to Emailqueue by calling the Emailqueue API via a standard HTTP request.

 The API endpoint URL would be like: https://<domain or IP>/<the route you defined on your webserver>
 Example of an API endpoint: https://192.168.1.100/emailqueue